 If you want to encrypt your connection for greater online protection and anonymity, use a VPN.

 When should you use private browsing?

-If you are using a computer in a public space or if searching sensitive information on a home device, private browsing will prevent other users from seeing what sites you've visited.
+If you are using someone else’s computer, a computer in a public space, or searching for sensitive information on a home device, private browsing will prevent others who use that device after you from seeing what sites you visited or what searches you made.